 - The human body uses an iron to make hemoglobin (a substance in red blood cells that transports oxygen throughout your body).
 Hemoglobin transports oxygen to all of the tissues and organs in the body.
 If the amount of iron in the blood is not enough, the amount of hemoglobin in the blood decreases too.
 This can cause a reduction of oxygen supply to cells and organs.

 - During pregnancy, the body supplies oxygen and blood to the baby which leads to increased demand for iron to keep up with the increase in blood supply.
-So there is a need of about twice the amount of iron i.e. 27 mg per day, then when you’re not pregnant.
+So there is a need of about twice the amount of iron i.e. 27 mg per day, than when you’re not pregnant.

 Deficiency of iron causes Anemia: